nimbix/jarvice-helm/Terraform.md

 In the `terraform.tfvars` file, the ingress TLS certificate configuration can be set via the helm values on a global or per cluster basis.
 If the ingress TLS setting are not configured, an unsiged TLS certificate will be used by default.
-It is *recommended* that the ingress TLS settings be used for all JARVICE deployments.
+It is strongly recommended that the ingress TLS settings be configured for all JARVICE deployments.

-The following `jarvice.ingress` stanza helm values can be uncommented and configured in the global and individual cluster configurations:
+The following `jarvice.ingress` stanza helm values can be uncommented and configured in the global and/or individual cluster configurations:
 ```bash
   #ingress:
   #  tls: